haneulshin1030/electronic-trading-platform/notebook.md

 We also designed the chat application to be user friendly in its usage: the user can interact with it in a similar way that they would with a standard terminal.
 For instance, they can repeatedly press Enter to create new prompts.

 We also flush the standard output before outputing server responses so that the command prompt remains clean.

+## Edge Cases and Testing

+We address the following edge cases, which can be verified through testing:

+- Throw an error if a client tries to create a username that already exists.

+- Throw an error if a client tries to log in to an account that doesn't exist.

+- Throw an error if a client tries to send a message to a username that doesn't exist.

+- Throw an error if the client attempts to delete a user who is logged in (who is not themself).

+- If a user deletes themself, log them out.

+- If a client is not logged in, throw an error if they attempt to send a message.